radiantearth/stac-browser/README.md

 #### allowedDomains

 You can list additional domains (e.g. `example.com`) that private data is sent to, e.g. authentication data.
+This applies to query paramaters and request headers.

 #### apiCatalogPriority